triforcely/Octave.NET/README.md

 📈 More than cross-platform Octave process wrapper 🔬

-> Library is in an early stage and may not be suitable for rocket physics
+> Library is in an early stage and may not be suitable for real-time rocket physics

 ## Motivation